 If you need to list, use a list.
 Link to heading

-HTML provides various types of DOM elements for different use-cases.
-If you need a paragraph, there’s <p></p>, if you want a link there’s <a></a>, or if you want a list of stuff, you have various different options, the most basic of which is <ul></ul> and <li></li>.
+.
 Technical documentation will often times require all of these elements at once, making each article a potentially complex collection of different sorts of data that need to be presented to the reader in the most eye-friendly way possible.

 Confluence and GitHub both use markdown, which itself has support for all of these elements, and more.
 Having an awareness of what it is you need to describe and in what format is invaluable to writing concise, readable documentation.
 The previous screenshot from the MTA wiki shows this off beautifully, where you can see lists being used for the arguments of the function.
 A little lower down, it’s also used to display various functions related to the one the article is about: